What Are Seizures?

 Increasing exposure to electromagnetic fields (EMFs) has created environmental “electromagnetic smog” that escapes no one and that can disrupt the body’s sympathetic and parasympathetic nervous systems.
 Researchers have shown that exposure to EMFs can trigger seizures; examples of EMF-emitting devices are:

-• WiFi routers
+- WiFi routers

-• Cellphones
+- Cellphones

-• Wireless/cordless phones
+- Wireless/cordless phones

-• Baby monitors
+- Baby monitors

 Other Triggers

-• Reading
+- Reading

-• Skipped medication
+- Skipped medication

-• Hyperventilation
+- Hyperventilation

-• Brain tumors
+- Brain tumors

-• Inherited conditions
+- Inherited conditions

-• Prolonged illness
+- Prolonged illness

-• Febrile illness
+- Febrile illness

-• Depression
+- Depression

-• Eating disorders, which can cause nutritional deficiencies
+- Eating disorders, which can cause nutritional deficiencies

-Seizures Checklist to Start
+Seizures Healing Checklist

 As can be seen from the list of triggers and contributing factors above, there are numerous deficiencies, dietary changes, environmental exposure changes and lifestyle changes that can be made to improve your child’s susceptibility to seizures.
+In addition, there are many kinds of interventions and therapies that can help to reduce seizure activity:

-Manage Seizures:
+Manage Seizures

+A warning system such as a seizure-response dog can help tremendously in notifying parents of an impending seizure in their child.
 This form of service dog is trained to summon help when a seizure occurs or can sense a seizure before it occurs.
+This is an ideal solution for parents with non-verbal children.

-Use Hot and Cold Compresses:
+Use Hot and Cold Compresses

 Hot and cold compresses, alternately placed at the back of the head, are very effective in reducing seizures.
 Apply a warm towel first and then a cold one.
 Doing this for two to four minutes a few times a day can increase blood circulation to the brain.

-Use Essential Oils:
+Use Essential Oils

 Inhalation through the olfactory system (nose) of essential oils can be a quick way to ward off or stop a seizure because inhalation is the quickest way to reach the brain.
+Essential oil molecules hit the olfactory mucous membrane with its thousands of receptors, passing through the olfactory nerve, and into the limbic system in the brain.
+The limbic system is triggered by nerve impulses which can be either stimulated or relaxed.

 If you know your child has a seizure coming on, try using an equal combination of Melissa, chamomile, frankincense and sandalwood in rose water sprayed numerous times close to your child’s nose, encouraging your child to breath in as much as they can.
+This may stop the seizure from continuing or even coming on.

-Manage Blood Sugar:
+Manage Blood Sugar

 To break the cycle of high-then-low blood sugar and to keep your child’s blood sugar steady, feed your child a combination of:

-• Protein, which stabilizes blood sugar
+- Protein, which stabilizes blood sugar

-• Complex carbohydrates, which break down into glucose much more slowly than simple carbohydrates, slowing down the hypoglycemic effect
+- Complex carbohydrates, which break down into glucose much more slowly than simple carbohydrates, slowing down the hypoglycemic effect

-• Fat, which controls the release of glucose into the blood stream
+- Fat, which controls the release of glucose into the blood stream

 Be especially sure to give your child this combination in the morning for breakfast in order to head off a vicious hypoglycemic cycle for the rest of the day.

-Manage Sleep:
+Manage Sleep

 Ensuring that your child gets a good night’s sleep is an essential part of seizure management, as it helps to lower stress on the body.
+Things that can help achieve good-quality sleep are:

-• An age-appropriate bedtime (earlier is better)
+- An age-appropriate bedtime (earlier is better)

-• No screentime for at least two hours before bedtime
+- No screentime for at least two hours before bedtime

-• Magnesium
+- Magnesium

-• GABA
+- GABA

-• CBD oil
+- CBD oil

-• Homeopathic sleep remedies
+- Homeopathic sleep remedies

-• Calming herbs
+- Calming herbs

-• Lavender essential oil on the body and in a diffuser
+- Lavender essential oil on the body and in a diffuser

 Please consult your child’s physician for advice in using any remedies mentioned.

-Supplement with CBD Oil:
+Supplement with CBD Oil

+Both medical marijuana (cannabis) and one of its non-psychoactive constituents, CBD (cannibidiol), have been shown to reduce seizures because they are nerve-protectant and anti-inflammatory.
 Although medical marijuana is illegal on a federal basis, many states have approved its use for medicinal purposes; at this point, the U.S. federal government has chosen not to prosecute these states for doing so.
+Because CBD is a non-psychoactive component of medical marijuana, it can be found legally in most states.

 CBD oil got its claim to fame with a young girl named Charlotte Figi who struggled daily with seizures but dramatically changed her life after consuming the Charlotte’s Web strain of cannabis oil which was named after her by the Stanley Brothers in Colorado.